-If you have a retirement account, you might be eligible for a 401(k) tax deduction.
-Here's what you should know about contribution limits, employer contributions, and tax-deferred contributions.
+If you have a retirement account, you may be eligible for a 401(k) tax deduction.
+Learn about contribution limits, employer contributions, and tax-deferred contributions.

 There’s a good chance that, when you signed up for your employer’s retirement plan, you signed up for a traditional 401(k).
 If this is the case, you’re probably receiving a 401(k) tax benefit that’s reducing your taxable income.

 If you’re wondering how it all works with the 401(k) and taxes, here’s what you need to know.

 Let’s say you make $85,000 per year and are married filing jointly.
 This puts you in the 22% tax bracket.
 You can get a quick and dirty estimate of how much you could potentially save by multiplying your 401(k) contributions by your tax bracket.
 So, if you put aside 10% of your income ($8,500), you might see a savings of $1,870.
 This isn’t a fool-proof method, and your actual savings could vary based on state and local income taxes and other factors.
 The good news is most states don’t tax pretax employee 401(k) contributions either, so you save even more on your contributions.

 Putting that money aside now, rather than paying it in taxes, can be a way to boost the potential of compounding returns.
 Yes, you’ll be taxed eventually when you withdraw money from your 401(k).
 But by then, you might have a smaller retirement income and be in a lower tax bracket.
 So when you do finally pay taxes, there’s a chance that the tax bill will be lower than if you’d paid taxes on that money today.